Slow Pitch rod actions on the clock

 Also, at what o’clock you have the stroke range makes different jig movements.

-You can bring it up to 1 o’clock.
+You can have the lift top at 1 o’clock.
 The rod bends deep and springs back strong.
 The jig gets whipped more, therefore, more hangtime and starts falling on its belly.
+It leads to more energetic actions.

 Now let’s take a look at it in the real field.
 See different stroke ranges in different hours.